codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-app-partner-guidance.md

 5. Checkpoint 2 - Branding
 6. Checkpoint 1 - App Name

-Depending on the nature of your solution, you may also need to implement the checkpoints required for Apps that post or put data.
+Depending on the nature of your solution, you may also need to implement the checkpoints required for Apps that POST or PUT data.